Achronus/care-coordinator/README.md

 This full-stack application includes a host of different features on both the frontend and backend.
 We'll look at these in more detail in the next section.

+## A Note On Code

+As a demo application, all the `backend` endpoints are set into `demo` mode.
+This means the responses don't connect directly to the database, instead they display data that looks like the response.

+Similarly, the `frontend` forms are mostly disabled.
+You can select some for interactive purposes.
+Form validation has been disabled and you cannot add or update any records in the database.

+To view the code without `demo_mode`, check the [no-demo-mode](https://github.com/Achronus/care-coordinator/tree/no-demo-mode) branch.

 ## Tech Stack

 The tech stack centres around `Python` on the backend and `Next.js` on the frontend.